Rushden & Diamonds F.C.: Back in the Conference

 The Diamonds struggled to replicate their successes the following season.
-During the summer and throughout the season some of the most influential players of the previous campaign left Nene Park, including Lee Tomlin, Mark Byrne, Jamie Stuart, Andrew Lawton and Paul Terry.
-Because of these losses the Diamonds struggled to make a serious play-off push, and by mid-April were 10th in the table, some thirteen points off a promotion spot.
+During the summer and throughout the season some of the most influential players of the previous campaign left Nene Park, including Lee Tomlin, Mark Byrne, Jamie Stuart and Paul Terry.
+The Diamonds struggled to make a serious play-off push, and by mid-April were 10th in the table, some thirteen points off a promotion spot.
 Disappointing runs in the FA Cup, FA Trophy and Hillier Cup did little to consolidate the campaign.

 Off-pitch events, however, defined the season.
 Any footballing disappointments were overshadowed by the death of first-team (and England C national football team 2010 Player of the Year) goalkeeper Dale Roberts on 14 December 2010.
 Meanwhile, chairman Keith Cousins resigned and was replaced by Gary Calder and Liam Beasant.
 Little over a month later vice-chairman Helen Thompson resigned from her position also, while by March – just three months after taking charge – Calder himself quit the club.
-As the season drew to an end it was also revealed that the club was under a transfer embargo, and that only the intervention of the PFA prevented the Diamonds players refusing to play a game against Mansfield Town in March due to unpaid wages.
-Early in the season the club had also become involved in a very public row with ex-player Leon Knight, who took to Twitter to air his grievances against the club.
+As the season drew to an end, it was also revealed that the club was under a transfer embargo, and that only the intervention of the PFA prevented the Diamonds players refusing to play a game against Mansfield Town in March due to unpaid wages.
+Early in the season, the club had also become involved in a very public row with ex-player Leon Knight, who took to Twitter to air his grievances against the club.